ThomasSedlmeyr/PSEMolDyn_GroupG/README.md

   * ./MolSim -input ../src/XML_Parser/input.xml

 * xml-file must be formatted correctly according to schema
+* you can use and change the default file in ../src/XML_Parser/input.xml
   * t_end : specifies end time of simulation
   * delta_t : specifies stepsize for calculation
   * calcType : G for Gravitation Simulation, LJ for LennardJones Simulation